Originally posted on April 7th, 2017. Updated on June 28th, 2018.

 With it, you get a bird’s-eye and real-time view of the market at any given time.
 You can reevaluate and tweak your company’s pricing strategy in response to market trends, customer behavior, stockroom levels, what the competition is doing (promos, bundle deals, discounts), how much they’re charging, and more.

 Competitor price monitoring is a crucial cog in the wheel of price optimization, the strategies and tactics used to find the perfect price at the perfect time.
 It’s both an art and a science (you need data… lots and lots of data).

-Monitoring the competition shouldn’t be the only criterion you use to set your prices, but it most definitely should be part of that equation as an element of your pricing strategy.
+Monitoring the competition shouldn’t be the only criterion you use to set your prices, but it most definitely should be part of that equation as an element of your competitive pricing strategy.
 Competition in the e-commerce industry is fierce.

 You should be looking at internal data – your historical sales and trends, promotions, your brand and products’ perceived value etc. – and external data – competitor prices, holidays, time of year, special events, and more.

-Together, they provide the raw data you need to make an informed decision about your pricing strategy.
+Together, they provide the raw data you need to make an informed decision about your competitive pricing strategy.

 This type of big data can help online retailers in other ways, too, but let’s just focus on monitoring the competition for today.
 It’s one of the best and easiest ways to maximize your overall competitiveness in the cut-throat e-commerce arena.

 Big online businesses like Amazon are constantly monitoring the competition and the market, and they adjust their prices accordingly dozens of times every single day.
 Ditto for major airline websites, car rental agencies, hotel booking sites, and virtual retail portals specializing in everything from books and makeup, to tech toys and appliances.

 The modern business world waits for no one.
 24/7 monitoring makes you 24/7 proactive and able to react almost immediately.
 Your competition may be monitoring or thinking about monitoring your company already.
 Beat them to the punch.